Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 If anxiety runs in your family or you grew up in an anxious household – that doesn’t mean you are doomed to anxiety.
 It simply means you may be more susceptible to anxiety.

-If this is the case for you, you simply need to take better care of your mental, physical and emotional health.
+If this is the case for you, you must take better care of your mental, physical, and emotional health.

-It is the deep, restorative, later stages of sleep that is essential to our overall health.
+Sleep's deep, restorative later stages are essential to your overall health.

-During the deepest stages of sleep (officially known as N3), our blood pressure drops, muscles become relaxed, tissue growth and repair occurs, energy levels are restored, essential hormones are released (such as Growth hormone), and other healing and restorative actions take place.
+During the deepest stages of sleep (N3), blood pressure drops, muscles become relaxed, tissue growth and repair occur, energy levels are restored, essential hormones are released (such as growth hormone), and other healing and therapeutic actions occur.

-For those of us with anxiety; getting 8 hours of deep, uninterrupted, restorative sleep every night is probably more of a dream than reality.
+Getting 8 hours of deep, uninterrupted, restorative sleep every night is probably more of a dream than a reality if you struggle with anxiety.

-This eventually catches up with us; creating neurotransmitter imbalances in the brain, mood disturbances and cognitive impairment.
+This lack of deep restorative sleep will eventually cause neurotransmitter imbalances in the brain, mood disturbances, and cognitive impairment.

 Ignore those who say 6 hours of sleep every night is fine.

-As important as sleep is to our mental health, most of us completely ignore the importance of a getting a good night's sleep every night.
+As important as sleep is for mental health, most people completely ignore the importance of getting a good night's sleep every night.

 We often never consider the possibility of improving our sleep as a way to reduce anxiety.

-Sleep is vital to our health and is the one thing we could all probably use more of.
+Sleep is vital to health and the one thing we could all use more of.

 Final Thoughts

-Taking proper care of our health is essential, not only for our bodies, but for our minds as well.
+Taking proper care of your health is essential, not only for your body but for your mind as well.

-Psychological therapies and practices will only go so far to curb our anxiety if there is an underlying biological cause for our anxiety.
+Psychological therapies and practices will only go so far in curbing anxiety if there is an underlying biological cause of anxiety.

-That is why this article is so important for properly taking care of our anxiety.
+That is why this article is so important.

-This is a piece of the puzzle that many self-help blogs and websites completely ignore.
+The biological causes of anxiety are a piece of the puzzle that many self-help blogs and websites ignore entirely.

-No amount of Cognitive Therapy, positive thinking or meditation will eliminate our anxiety completely if our brains and bodies are going haywire from biological causes that need our attention.
+No amount of Cognitive Therapy, positive thinking, or meditation will eliminate your anxiety if your brain and body are going haywire from biological causes that need your attention.

-If we are healthy overall – there are still things that we can do to reduce our anxiety and ensure we stay healthy.
+If you are healthy overall, you can still do things to reduce your anxiety and ensure you stay healthy.

-Such as improving our diet, reducing our intake of refined sugars and caffeine, improving our sleep and scheduling routine tests and preventative care with our physician – especially as we get older.
+Things like improving your diet, reducing your intake of refined sugars and caffeine, improving your sleep, and scheduling routine tests and preventative care with your physician.

-Our lives can flow naturally without excessive thoughts about our mental or physical health.
+Your life can flow naturally without excessive thoughts about your mental or physical health.

-When these parts of ourselves develop issues – we may experience symptoms until we correct the underlying problem(s).
+When these parts of yourself develop issues, you may experience symptoms until you correct the underlying problem(s).

-In many cases eliminating or correcting the problem can profoundly improve or even eliminate our anxiety entirely.
+In many cases eliminating or correcting the problem can profoundly improve or even eliminate anxiety entirely.

 These are causes of anxiety beyond stress or having a “negative” psychological outlook.

-Hopefully, with this article, we have helped to foster a deeper understanding of anxiety and the mind-body connection.
+Hopefully, this article has helped foster a deeper understanding of anxiety and the mind-body connection.